mapstruct/mapstruct.org/content/news/2018-11-12-mapstruct-1_3_0_Beta2-is-out-with-java8-as-baseline.md

 <!--more-->

-Altogether, not less than [35 issues](https://github.com/mapstruct/mapstruct/issues?q=milestone%3A1.3.0.Beta2) were fixed for this release.
+Altogether, no less than [35 issues](https://github.com/mapstruct/mapstruct/issues?q=milestone%3A1.3.0.Beta2) were fixed for this release.

 This would not have been possible without our fantastic community of contributors:
 [Florian Tavares](https://github.com/neoXfire),